 Yesterday’s kitchen activity was pretty much a series of disasters – the main one being a runny peach pie I made using a recipe out of an old cookbook.
-Not wanting to be brought down by a simple pie, I decided to give it another go.
-This time, I called on the expertise of the Good Housekeeping test kitchen.
+Not wanting to be brought down by a simple pie, I called on the expertise of the Good Housekeeping test kitchen and gave it another go.
 Using a custard recipe of theirs plus some flavorings and toppings from other sources, I built what I thought was a really great pie!

 Here’s the photo.
 Notes at bottom.